Our team helps children who have cleft lip, cleft palate and other craniofacial anomalies.

 Plastic Surgery and Craniofacial Surgery

 Our surgeons work closely with the other specialists to correct the anomalies appearance and function each patient’s face.
 The goal is to maximize each child’s appearance and function so they can reach their greatest level of success.
 The surgeons will meet with you to discuss the surgical procedure, expected outcomes, possible complication and alternatives.
-The goal is to provide you with the information to make informed decision about your child’s care.
+The goal is to provide you with the information to make informed decisions about your child’s care.

 Audiology (Hearing Services)